 It's true.
 All women are different, and they're all the same.

-The reality is that each woman has her own unique personality and each stock is going to behave very different than the overall market.
+The reality is that each woman has her unique personality, and each stock is going to behave very different than the overall market.
 Tech stocks are going to behave differently than manufacturing stocks.
-Each stock is going to have its own little innuendos that you need to understand before you start trading.
+Each stock is going to have its little innuendos that you need to understand before you start trading.

 3. Technicals React Differently

-Again it’s true that the technicals are not going to show the exact same signals on every different stock.
-Some technicals will show readings where it’s always a consistent pattern that a MACD roll over is consistent with a top, while on other stocks MACD will be relatively useless.
+Again it's true that the technicals are not going to show the same signals on every different stock.
+Some technicals will show readings where it's always a consistent pattern that an MACD roll over is consistent with a top while on other stocks MACD will be relatively useless.

 So you have to understand how the technicals work for each different stock that you're going to be trading.